Home renovation loan for owners

 - A title search should show you own the home

 - You need to have at least 30 per cent equity in the home

 - You must have a satisfactory credit rating established through a credit check

 - Your total monthly commitments cannot exceed 25 per cent of your gross monthly income.
-This includes repayments for your Home Renovation Loan, credit cards, any personal loans and your rent.
+This includes repayments for the home renovation loan, credit cards and any personal loans.

 As a home owner:

 - For loans up to $10,000: no security is needed

 - For loans over $10,000: you will need to provide a mortgage on your home to the Director of Housing.